opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 ## JSON & CSV parsing

 Many of our users have incoming data with embedded JSON or CSV fields.
-Now Data Prepper supports parsing either JSON or CSV.
+To help in these use-cases, Data Prepper 2.0 supports parsing JSON or CSV.

-A common example of this is when one larger object includes a serialized JSON string.
-If your incoming event data has a serialized JSON string, you can use the `parse_json` processor to extract the fields from the JSON into your event.
+For example, when one large object includes a serialized JSON string, you can use the `parse_json` processor to extract the fields from the JSON into your event.

 Data Prepper can now import CSV or TSV formatted files from Amazon S3 sources.
 This is useful for systems like Amazon CloudFront which write their access logs as TSV files.
 Now you can parse these logs using Data Prepper.

 Additionally, if your events have
-CSV or TSV fields, Data Prepper has a `csv` processor which can create fields from your incoming CSV data.
+CSV or TSV fields, Data Prepper 2.0 now contains a `csv` processor which can create fields from your incoming CSV data.

 ## Other improvements

 Data Prepper 2.0 includes a number of other improvements.
-We’d like to highlight a few of them.
+We want to highlight a few of them.

-* The OpenSearch sink now supports create actions to OpenSearch.
-When Data Prepper writes documents to OpenSearch it normally does this via an update action.
-This will create the document if it does not exist or update it.
-Now a pipeline author can configure Data Prepper to use the create action.
-When this is configured, the OpenSearch cluster will not update the document if it already exists.
-Some scenarios call of for using this so that documents are only saved once and never updated.
+* The OpenSearch sink now supports `create` actions for OpenSearch when writing documents.
+Pipeline authors can configure their pipelines to only create new documents and not update existing ones.
 * The HTTP source now supports loading TLS/SSL credentials from either Amazon S3 or Amazon Certificate Manager.
-The OTel Trace Source supported these options and now pipeline authors can configure them for their log ingestion use-cases as well.
+The OTel Trace Source supported these options; pipeline authors can now configure them for their log ingestion use-cases.
-* Data Prepper now requires Java 11 and the Docker image deploys with JDK 17.
+* Data Prepper now requires Java 11 or higher, and the Docker image deploys with JDK 17.

-Please see our release notes for a complete list.
+Please see our [release notes](https://github.com/opensearch-project/data-prepper/releases/tag/2.0.0) for a complete list.